f <- function() {

 count()

 #> [1] 3When you call make_counter(), R creates an execution environment with n <- 0.
-The inner function is defined in that environment, making it the inner function’s enclosing environment.
-When make_counter returns the inner function, the execution environment would normally be garbage-collected, but the returned function still points to it, so it survives.
-Each subsequent call to count() creates its own fresh execution environment, but the enclosing environment (the one from make_counter that holds n) is shared across all calls.
-That’s how count remembers its state between invocations.
+The inner function is defined in that environment, making it the inner function’s enclosing environment, and when make_counter returns this inner function, the execution environment would normally be garbage-collected, except the returned function still points to it, so it survives.
+Each subsequent call to count() creates its own fresh execution environment for its local work, but the enclosing environment (the one from make_counter that holds n) is shared across all calls, persistent as long as count exists.
+That is how count remembers its state between invocations.

-Two counters are independent.
-Each call to make_counter() creates a separate execution environment with its own n:
+Two counters are independent, because each call to make_counter() creates a separate execution environment with its own n:

 a <- make_counter()